 4. The Basukinath Temple

-The Basukinath Temple is located on the Deoghar-Dumka highway and is a stunning piece of architectural artwork.
+The Basukinath Temple is one of the finest temples in India.
+It is located on the Deoghar-Dumka highway and is a stunning piece of architectural artwork.
 This temple attracts thousands of devotees throughout the year.
 In the evenings, the lit-up corridors add the beauty of this place.

 The temple is located 50 km from Deoghar.
 You can avail a cab to reach the place.
 Typical fares range from Rs.
 800 to Rs.
 1000.